 Dear Collaborators,

-of an isolated low M-class flare over the next 24 hours.
+a slight chance of a low M-class flare within the next 24 hours.

 See http://www.SolarMonitor.org for images and